luke-beep/whoami/README.md

 </details>

-Each list reflects my areas of interest and serves as a curated guide for anyone exploring similar topics.

 ---

 ### ⭐ Favorite Themes & Fonts

 I have a particular interest for themes and fonts that enhance the coding experience, both aesthetically and functionally.

-- **[Nord Theme](https://www.nordtheme.com/)** ❄️: A cool, nordic-blue theme that provides a soothing backdrop for long coding sessions.
-Its subtle and unobtrusive color palette helps reduce eye strain during extended periods of work.
+- **[Nord Theme](https://www.nordtheme.com/)** ❄️: A cool, nordic-blue theme that provides a soothing backdrop.

-- **[Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)** 🤓: This collection of fonts perfectly blends functionality with style, offering a wide range of choices for developers.
-The fonts are designed to be visually appealing while also being practical for coding environments.
+- **[Nerd Fonts](https://github.com/ryanoasis/nerd-fonts)** 🤓: This collection of fonts perfectly blends functionality with style, offering a wide range of choices.

 - **[Monaspace](https://monaspace.githubnext.com/)** 🖋️: A beautifully designed, modern, and highly customizable monospace font.
-It's perfect for coding due to its clarity and readability, which makes focusing on complex code easier.

 These themes and fonts contribute to a more comfortable and productive technological experience.